 The Security+ certification is also among the least expensive in this list, costing a still spendy $320 to take the exam.
 But, CompTIA Security+ is valid for three years.
 You must earn 50 continuing education units (CEU) within 3 years to maintain your certification.
 CBT Nuggets is a CompTIA partner and many of our courses qualify for CEUs.

 CompTIA Security+ is one of the DOD’s approved baselines for Level II IAT security technicians.
 However, many consider it to be too basic and lacking product-specific knowledge, therefore it may be undervalued by some employers.

 Despite these shortcomings, we recently recommended CompTIA Security+ as one of the four best ways to begin your security career and even recommended that you should start with Security+, even before CompTIA Network+.

 3. CCNA Security

 Unlike the first two certifications, CCNA Security is vendor-specific and focused on security of Cisco networks.
 CCNA Security is also approved for both DOD Level I and Level II IAT baselines and carries more weight with private employers than both the SSCP and Security+ certs, CCNA Security tends to be a better “door opener” than either the SSCP or Security+.

 To become CCNA Security certified, you must first have a Cisco CCENT, CCNA Routing and Switching, or CCIE certification and then pass a 90-minute, 60-70 question CCNA Security (210-260) exam.

-CEH is designed to ensure a strong understanding of hacking practices including footprinting and reconnaissance, scanning networks, SQL injection, worms and viruses, DoS attacks, social engineering, and honeypots.
+White hat hacking is designed to ensure a strong understanding of hacking practices including footprinting and reconnaissance, scanning networks, SQL injection, worms and viruses, DoS attacks, social engineering, and honeypots.